JuliaCI/BenchmarkTools.jl/doc/manual.md

   maximum time:    196.0 ns (0.0% GC)
 ```

-A good rule of thumb is that **external variables should always be explicitly interpolated into the benchmark expression**:
+A good rule of thumb is that **external variables should be explicitly interpolated into the benchmark expression**:

 ```julia
 julia> A = rand(1000);